Reviews You Can Rely On

 Our Verdict

 The Canyon Outfitter 55qt V2 is a stout roto-molded cooler with a rugged yet elegant appearance.
 It features a modern flush square wall design that's convenient to store and simple to carry without getting hung up on branches, ropes, or whatever else might be in your way.
 It's a very well-built cooler that's IGBC-certified as bear-resistant.
 The lifetime warranty that comes with the Canyon 55 is second to none and is one of the best warranties we've encountered in all our time reviewing coolers.
 This cooler is built with high-performance and quality components in mind.
 If you're looking for a durable, well-built cooler, look no further.
-Do keep in mind, though, that when we measured the Canyon 55qt, it only measured just over 45 quarts.
-Be sure to check out our full review of the best coolers on the market to feel confident in finding the best cooler for you.
+Be sure to check out our full review of the best coolers on the market to feel confident in finding the right cooler for you.

 REASONS TO BUY